kukuu/AGILITY/white-paper/software-architecture.md

  and HTML with dynamic embedded code.
 In the middle, you have the controller, which has various rules and methods for transforming the data moving between the view and the model.

  The Model-View-Controller (MVC) structure, which is the standard software development approach offered by most of the popular web frameworks, is clearly a layered architecture.
-Just above the database is the model layer, which often contains business logic and information about the types of data in the database.
-At the top is the view layer, which is often CSS, JavaScript, and HTML with dynamic embedded code.
-In the middle, you have the controller, which has various rules and methods for transforming the data moving between the view and the model.

  This architecture can also contain additional open layers, like a service layer, that can be used to access shared services only in the business layer but also get bypassed for speed.